bryantaolong/pdfx/README.md

   </a>
 </div>

-**PDFX** empowers you to merge, split and extract PDF files direct in your terminal.
+**PDFX** empowers you to merge, split and extract PDF files right in your terminal.

 ---